 AIDS is diagnosed when one or both are true in a person with HIV:

 - The person has a CD4+ cell count of less than 200 cells per microliter (mcL).

 - The person gets infections or cancers that are usually seen only in people who have immune system problems.
 Examples include Pneumocystis pneumonia and Kaposi sarcoma.

 The U.S. Centers for Disease Control and Prevention (CDC) recommends that all people should get tested for HIV as part of their regular medical care.

-The United States Preventive Services Task Force (USPSTF) recommends HIV testing:footnote 6
+The United States Preventive Services Task Force (USPSTF) recommends HIV testing for:footnote 1

 You and your doctor can decide if testing is right for you.